eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

 ---
 layout: post
 title: 'FizzBuzz in Clojure'
-meta: 'Multiple ways to solve the FizzBuzz code kata in Clojure'
+meta: 'Explores multiple Clojure solutions for the classic FizzBuzz code kata.
+Discovering clean and concise implementations that showcase the elegance of Lisp.'
+tags: clojure
 ---

 This past Christmas break I had the chance to finally pick up [The Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure) book and delve into the world of Lisp.
-Along with the common-place Merge-sort algorithm I find it beneficial to explore a new language and its capabilities by solving the [FizzBizz](http://rosettacode.org/wiki/FizzBuzz) code kata.
+Along with the commonplace merge-sort algorithm, I find it beneficial to explore a new language and its capabilities by solving the [FizzBuzz](http://rosettacode.org/wiki/FizzBuzz) code kata.
 In this post I will be explaining a couple of the implementations that I created.

 <!--more-->